RSantosFarias/BGVAR-Tariffs/README.md

 **Stack:** R (BGVAR), Bayesian Econometrics, Time-Series Analysis
 **Focus:** US-Brazil Macro-Financial Linkages

+## Disclaimer & Copyright

+**© 2025 Rubens Santos Farias.**

+This repository contains the source code, data architecture, and econometric specifications for the working paper: *"Uma Análise Estrutural do Choque Tarifário EUA-Brasil"*.

+**Status:** Work in Progress.
+The methodology, variable specifications, and preliminary results are subject to change until the final submission (February 2026).

+**Usage Policy:**
+This project implements established econometric methodologies (BGVAR).
+While the underlying theoretical frameworks belong to the cited literature, the **specific code implementation, data processing scripts, and model architecture** hosted here are the intellectual property of the author.

+You are free to view and fork this repository for educational purposes.
+However, direct reproduction of these scripts for academic submission without proper citation is prohibited.

 # Overview
 This repository contains the replication code and data architecture for analyzing the transmission of US protectionist shocks to the Brazilian economy.